Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 ![entry2_img](images/entry2_img.png)

 OK!
-We found where the ptrace is called, now we can patch the binary using... the power of Cutter 😎
+We found where ptrace is called, now we can patch the binary using... the power of Cutter 😎

 ![nop_ptrace](images/nop_ptrace.png)